 We hold equity and debt investments in a trust used to fund retirement benefits that we classify as trading securities.
 We include unrealized gains or losses on these securities in investment earnings on our consolidated statements of income.
-For the three months ended March 31, 2013 and 2012, we recorded unrealized gains on these investments of \$2.5 million and \$3.7 million, respectively.
+For the three and six months ended June 30, 2013, we recorded unrealized losses on these investments of \$6.2 million and \$3.7 million, respectively.
+For the three and six months ended June 30, 2012, we recorded an unrealized loss of \$1.8 million and unrealized gain of \$1.8 million respectively.